aws-samples/serverless-patterns/s3-lambda-resizing-python/README.md

 ## How it works

 * Use the AWS CLI upload an image to S3
-* If the object is a .jpg or a .png, the code creates a thumbnail and saves it to the target bucket.
+* If the object is a .jpeg or a .png, the code creates a thumbnail and saves it to the target bucket.
 * The code assumes that the destination bucket exists and its name is a concatenation of the source bucket name followed by the string -resized

 ==============================================